 One of the most interesting things about behavioural economics is that it is quite practical.
-Insights can be applied, often directly, to issues in the public sphere.
+The findings can apply in the public sphere.
 Such application can often be very direct.
-Furthermore, many of the ideas generated in behavioural economics are simple tweaks — tweaks can be very cheap which often makes the ideas popular with politicians.
-After all if you can improve the effectiveness of public policy without taxing people more why wouldn’t you?
+Furthermore, many of the ideas generated in behavioural economics are simple tweaks.
+Tweaks can be very cheap to implement.
+This, therefore, can make the ideas popular with politicians.
+After all if you can improve the effectiveness of public policy without more tax why wouldn’t you?
 What then is the role of behavioural economics in Canada?
 Especially the impact on public policy.

-In discussing the work by Canadian governmental agencies French and Oreopoulos discuss the idea that interventions can be divided into “low-touch” and “high-touch” nudges.
-As they say, “…low-touch nudges are often cheaper to implement and focus on making decisions more salient and simpler for the individual” (French and Oreopoulos, 2016).
-There seems little reason not to do low-touch nudges, such as redesigning forms to make them easier to fill in.
-They are often close to costless and so any benefits gained are a bonus.
+Research discusses work by agencies in the Canadian government.
+In doing this the authors divide actions into “low-touch” and “high-touch” nudges.
+They then say, “…low-touch nudges are often cheaper to implement and focus on making decisions more salient and simpler for the individual” (French and Oreopoulos, 2016).
+There seems little reason not to do low-touch nudges.
+These might be redesigning forms to make them easier to fill in.
+Such actions can often be close to costless.
+Any benefits gained are a bonus.

-I think the use of behavioural insights to inform the actions of public agencies is one of the most exciting trends of recent years.
-It is interesting to see how French and Oreopoulos detail what Canadian agencies are up to.
+I think the use of behavioural insights to inform action is an exciting trend of recent years.
+It is, therefore, interesting to see how the authors detail what Canadian agencies are up to.